actswartz/ansible/SDWAN-lab5-security-compliance.md

 - Implement security best practices and recommendations

 ## Lab Series Summary
 Congratulations!
-You have completed all 5 SD-WAN labs covering:
+You have completed all 5 Catalyst WAN labs covering:
 1. **Basic Connectivity** - API access and device discovery
 2. **Fabric Health** - Control and data plane monitoring
 3. **Policy Analysis** - Configuration and template management
 4. **Performance Monitoring** - Network metrics and optimization
 5. **Security Compliance** - Security posture and audit reporting

-These labs provide comprehensive experience with SD-WAN automation using Ansible for monitoring, analysis, and reporting in read-only environments.
+These labs provide comprehensive experience with Catalyst WAN automation using Ansible for monitoring, analysis, and reporting in read-only environments.